Xuecheng-Liu/Portfolio-Manager/README.md

 Meanwhile, the website would crash (diplay internal server error) if the meanVariance module cannot find the solution based on user input.

 ## Testing
-Enter the commend `python -m unittest` at the top-level directory `Portfolio-Manager`.
+Run the commend `python -m unittest` at the top-level directory `Portfolio-Manager`.
+All 9 tests should be run around 100 secs.

 ## Acknowledgement
 Many thanks to Dr. David Beck and Elizabeth Pelletier from the University of Washington for their support, guidance, and feedback in the development of this project.